alexyuly/ViewScript-Runtime/README.md

 }
 ```

-🧑‍🏭 Render a widget that shows and controls aspects of a data model:
+🧑‍🏭 Define a view that renders and controls aspects of a data model:

 ```
 View TodoItemView {